Jathusan08/Ecommerce/README.md

-I have buit a real-time e-commerce application and it is full stack application.
+I have built a real-time e-commerce application and it is full stack application.

 I have used angular for front-end